Hiking & Biking

 - Bonsai Exhibition Garden open Monday–Saturday 9 a.m.–5 p.m., Sunday noon–5 p.m.
 (Closed some holidays.)

-Admission: Free, but there is a parking fee. $8 per personal motor vehicle, $30 commercial vehicles, $50 motorcoaches/buses.
-Parking is free all day on the first Tuesday of each month.
+Admission 2014: Free, but there is a parking fee. $12 per personal motor vehicle, $50 15-seat passenger van, $100 motorcoaches.
+Parking is $6 on the first Tuesday of each month.
 No charges apply for pedestrians, bicyclists or North Carolina Arboretum Society members.

 Pets: Dogs on leashes are permitted on the grounds, but not in some garden areas.
 Service or guide dogs only are allowed in buildings.